hci-gu/bildutforskaren/README.md

 Starting from scratch, provide a `.zip` file of images to create a dataset.

-## API Endpoints
--   Once the API is running, you can perform searches by sending GET requests to its endpoints.
--   To search for images: `curl "http://localhost:3000/search?query=your+search+term"` (Replace "your+search+term" with your actual query).
--   Other useful endpoints include:
-    -   `/images`: To get a list of all indexed images.
-    -   `/image/<id>`: To retrieve details or the original image for a specific image ID.
-    -   Refer to `api.py` for more details on available parameters and endpoints.

 - - -
 ## Future Improvements & Contributing